 - The manufacturer of a defective part used in the structure’s construction

 - The entity that sold the flawed or defective part(i.e. hardware or lumber store)

 - The municipality charged with inspecting the structure

 Most of the people or companies listed above already have insurance coverage to compensate their victims.

 How Can Dermer Appel Ruder Personal Injury Attorneys Help?

-The legal team at Dermer Appel Ruder can help you cut through the red tape.
+The legal team at Dermer Appel Ruder, LLC can help you cut through the red tape.
 While we hope you are careful and safe while enjoying time in the sun this Spring, we know that accidents do happen.
 If you or a family member has the misfortune of being injured during a deck collapse, our team of dedicated injury attorneys can investigate the incident, determine liability, and put our 80-years of combined experience to work to get the compensation you deserve.
-Call us today for your free case evaluation.
+Contact Dermer Appel Ruder, LLC today by calling at (404) 390-4224 for your free case evaluation.